yaqwsx/bcthesis/intro.md

 The thesis is organised as follows: first, we a make an short overview of related topics in \autoref{chap:preliminaries}.
-Then we provide a detailed description of \symdivine's internal that are essential for our thesis in
+Then we provide a detailed description of \symdivine's internals that are essential for our thesis in
 \autoref{chap:symdivine}.
 In \autoref{chap:caching} we make an overview of the existing \smt caching solutions and propose a new one.
 The results of the experimental evaluation of our optimization are presented in